Matrix278/Matrix278/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a junior software engineer who loves to learn new technologies in my way of programming.
+I'm a junior software engineer who loves to learn new technologies in the way of programming.

 - 🌱 I’m currently learning Go lang & PostgreSQL
 - 📫 How to reach me: You can write me on linkedin, facebook or by [mail](mailto:martin.sidrovo27@gmail.com)